Electron: Characterization

-Electrons belong to the first generation of the lepton particle family, elementary particles that do not feel the strong nuclear force, and only interact through the weak and electromagnetic forces.
+Electrons belong to the first generation of the lepton particle family, elementary particles that do not interact with the strong nuclear force.
 Electrons are generally thought to be elementary particles because they have no known components or substructure.
 An electron's mass is approximately 1/1836 that of a proton.
 Quantum mechanical properties of the electron include an intrinsic angular momentum (spin) of half the reduced Planck constant, i.e. ħ/2.
 Being fermions, no two electrons can occupy the same quantum state, according to the Pauli exclusion principle.
 Like all elementary particles, electrons exhibit properties of both particles and waves.
 For example, electrons can collide like particles with other particles and can also be diffracted like light waves.
 The wave properties of electrons are easier to observe with experiments than those of other particles like neutrons and protons because electrons have a lower mass and hence a longer de Broglie wavelength for a given energy.

 The concept of electrons is essential to explain physical phenomena, such as electricity, magnetism, chemistry, and thermal conductivity; they are subject to the forces of gravity, electromagnetism, and the weak interaction.
 Since an electron has charge, it has a surrounding electric field; if that electron is moving relative to an observer, the observer will observe it to generate a magnetic field.
 Electromagnetic fields produced from other sources will affect the motion of an electron according to the Lorentz force law.
 Electrons radiate or absorb energy in the form of photons when they are accelerated.

 Laboratory instruments are capable of trapping individual electrons as well as electron plasma by the use of electromagnetic fields.
 Special telescopes can detect electron plasma in outer space.
 Electrons are involved in many applications, such as tribology or frictional charging, electrolysis, electrochemistry, battery technologies, electronics, welding, cathode-ray tubes, photoelectricity, photovoltaic solar panels, electron microscopes, radiation therapy, lasers, gaseous ionization detectors, and particle accelerators.

 Interactions involving electrons with other subatomic particles are of interest in fields such as chemistry and nuclear physics.
 Atoms are composed of positive protons within atomic nuclei and the negative electrons without, held together by Coulomb force interaction.
 Ionization state (differences in the proportions of negative electrons versus positive nuclei) or sharing of the electrons between two or more atoms are the main causes of chemical bonding.

 Electrons participate in nuclear reactions, such as nucleosynthesis in stars, where they are known as beta particles.
 Electrons can be created through beta decay of radioactive isotopes and in high-energy collisions, for instance, when cosmic rays enter the atmosphere.
 The antiparticle of the electron is called the positron; it is identical to the electron, except that it carries electrical charge of the opposite sign.
 When an electron collides with a positron, both particles can be annihilated, producing gamma ray photons.